When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Fair Use Conditions

-\item {\em Costly Information}: Group attributes can encode data collected at prediction time -- e.g., an attribute like \textgp{tumor\_subtype} whose value can only be determined by an invasive medical test.
-Models that ensure fair use with respect to \textgp{tumor\_subtype} guarantee that patients with a specific type of tumor will not receive a less accurate prediction by undergoing the procedure.
+\item {\em Costly Information}: Group attributes can encode characteristics that must be collected at test time -- e.g., an attribute like \textgp{pcr\_test} whose value requires a medical test.
+Models that ensure fair use with respect to \textgp{pcr\_test} guarantee that patients with a specific outcome will not receive a less accurate prediction after taking a test.

 \end{itemize}